-This introductory computer course emphasizes technology literacy for the purposes of providing business intelligence, and improving organizational efficiency and effectiveness.

-learned useful in their current and future

-academic and business careers.
-Microsoft

-Office technologies are used for common
+This introductory computer course emphasizes technology literacy for the purposes of enhancing business decision making, providing business intelligence, and improving organizational efficiency and effectiveness.
+Students will find the course topics and skills learned useful in their current and future academic and business careers.
+Microsoft Office technologies are used for common desktop applications, and a variety of tools are used for Web applications.

-Note: Hardware Requirements: PC;

-not compatible with MAC; Software
+Note: Hardware Requirements: PC; not compatible with MAC; Software Requirements: 2016 Word, Excel, Access, and PowerPoint for

+IAI: BUS 902.
+(3 lec/0 lab)

-CIS 112 Comprehensive Excel
+CIS 112 Comprehensive Excel Spreadsheet

-Spreadsheet